llpeterson/direct/access.md

 practical for the them to transmit based on synchronized clocks, as in SONET.
 Instead, the ONT transmits *grants* to the individual ONUs, giving them a time interval during which they can transmit.
-In other words, the single OLT is responsible for enforcing the round-robin sharing of the shared PON.
-This includesthe possibility that the OLT can grant each ONU a different share of time, effectively implementing different levels of service.
+In other words, the single OLT is responsible for centrally implementing the round-robin sharing of the shared PON.
+This includes the possibility that the OLT can grant each ONU a different share of time, effectively implementing different levels of service.

 PON is similar to Ethernet in the sense that it defines a sharing algorithm that has evolved over time to accommodate higher and higher